-The FIREPRIME project ("European Programme for Wildfire-Prepared Communities") launched its kick-off meeting on February 6th and 7th at UPC’s Campus Besòs in Barcelona.
+The FIREPRIME project ("European Programme for Wildfire-Prepared Communities"), a DG-ECHO funded project, launched its kick-off meeting on February 6th and 7th at UPC’s Campus Besòs in Barcelona.
 This initial gathering convened FIREPRIME partners (CERTEC-UPC, coordinator; Pau Costa Foundation; IN3-UOC; RISE Research Institutes of Sweden AB, and Universitaet Fuer Bodenkultur Wien, BOKU) to review the project’s work packages, calendar and organisation while taking a look at tasks and planning the main activities for the coming months.

 FIREPRIME's primary objective is to lay the groundwork for a pan-European initiative fostering a fire-resilient ethos among Wildland-Urban Interface (WUI) communities.
 Informed and well-prepared communities in the face of the growing intensity and magnitude of wildfires in Europe are key to the challenging work of civil protection services during a wildfire emergency.